mysql/mysql-operator/README.md

 kubectl get deployment -n mysql-operator mysql-operator
 ```

-Once the Operator is ready the putput should be like
+Once the Operator is ready the output should be like

 ```
 NAME             READY   UP-TO-DATE   AVAILABLE   AGE